webrecorder/sup-digital-web-archives/README.md

  - Templates (for this README, index page and project pages): [templates/](templates/)

 ### Update web archive paths

-The data JSON specifies the location of the static web archives, in [WACZ](https://github.com/webrecorder/wacz-format) format.
+The data JSON specifies the location of the hosted web archive (WACZ) files.

+The files are too big to be in git but can be placed on any cloud or local storage.

 To update the location of the WACZ files, simply update the `sourceUrl` paths in the [data/projects.json](data/projects.json)

 ### Update the site pages